WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 Note that it is allowed to use `memory.init` on the same data segment more than once.

-Initialization takes place bytewise from lower addresses toward higher addresses.
+Memory writing order of bytes is not observable.
 When a trap resulting from an access outside the source data segment or target memory occurs, partial initialization does not take place.

 (Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and